comboshreddies/kubectl-line/README.md

 ```
 attribute "context" is showing origin context of item being shown.

-If you do not like to extend manifest you can always use available {{ }} tags for example
+If you do not like to extend manifest, and to put objects in correctly named files
+you can always use available {{ }} tags for example:
 ``` bash
 _ config get-contexts | \
 _ -n kube-system get pod -l k8s-app=kube-dns -o yaml \> /tmp/{{ctx}}_pod.yaml